tstromberg/sigstore-the-local-way/README.md

 `softhsm2-util --init-token --slot 0 --label fulcio`

-Please set the pin to `2324` or at least memorize the PIN.
+Set the pin to `2324` or memorize your alternative PIN.

 ## OpenSC